0x187/ip-range/README.md

 # range-parser
-export all a ip range to text file
+Extracting all IPs of a subnet to text file to text file

 ## Running